Searching ...

 Kingsport locals love a good festival, and it’s hard to top its Independent Day Parade and Red, White, and Boom party.
 The parade has been going on for over seven decades and now is accompanied by all-day fun with live music, food trucks, and fireworks.

 Another facet of the community culture is sports, particularly baseball.
 Kingsport has a long tradition of minor league baseball spanning decades.
-Today, the Kingsport Axmen is a collegiate summer baseball league playing other teams in the Mountain Empire from the Hunter Wright Stadium.
+Today, the Kingsport Axmen are a collegiate summer baseball league that plays other teams in the Mountain Empire from the Hunter Wright Stadium.

 Baseball is just one part of the sports culture; Kingsport is no stranger to holding national and amateur sporting events.
 Its Crazy 8’s Road Race consistently features as a top American road race in journals like Runner’s World and InsideHook.